sean-comerford/EIT-Epsilon/README.md

 ```
 pip install -r requirements.txt
 ```

+### Installing the exact environment used in the project

+You can also use the exact Conda environment used for development.
+To do this, follow the steps below:
+1. Install MiniConda as explained above.
+2. Create the EIT-Epsilon environment using the environment.yml file
+  - `conda env create -f environment.yml`
+3. Activate the new environment: `conda activate EIT-Epsilon`

+When changes have been made, you can use `conda env update --file environment.yml --prune` to update your environment to match the environment file again.

 ### Installing System dependencies for `eccodes` package
 The Python module depends on the ECMWF ecCodes library that must be installed on the system and accessible as a shared library.